 In terms of the aesthetic appeal, steel can be fairly drab in its original, brushed, untreated form.
 However, many models come with a black, heat-resistant finish or are powder-coated, which makes them more attractive and more durable.
 Regardless of its coating, however, steel can get very hot during and after use, so it is essential to treat it with caution and allow it sufficient time to cool down after you are done using it.

 While these might not be as sturdy as most materials, stainless steel fire pits are attractive, sleek, industrial and minimalist in terms of design.
 In addition, these types of firepits are also rust-free and maintain their eye-catching appearance for a long time.
-While not a very common material for fire pits, these models are offered by some manufacturers.
+While not a very common material, these models are offered by some manufacturers.
 However, stainless steel cannot be left out in the open, exposed to the elements, and you will need to invest in a good waterproof cover.

 Cast iron fire pit